m6l3/mattslocalhosting/README.md

 - Windows 10 or later
 - Studio installed (the app locates it automatically)
-- A [Playit.gg](https://playit.gg) account and tunnel (required for remote play, not needed for local testing)
+- A tunnel (required for remote play, not needed for local testing)

 Install Python dependencies (standard library only — no pip install required).